Whiteknight/whiteknight.github.com/drafts/exceptionhandler_redux.md

     .end

-This all requires a hell of a lot more thought, but I think there is some gold to be mined here.
+This all requires a hell of a lot more thought, but I think there is some gold to be mined if we pursue this idea a little further.